uw-windc/windc_build/household/README.md

  - Dynamic adjustments to investment/savings based on user choice of steady state parameters (depreciation, growth, and interest rates).
 The default option assumes a static investment closure, leaving the data to match BEA totals for investments.
  - Alternative assumptions of capital ownership.
 The subroutine employs a pooled national markets for savings and capital income by implicitly assume equalization of rates of return across all capital income and that the geography of savings is independent of the geography for investment demands.
 The default routine assumes all sectoral capital demands is owned domestically, and similarly, all investment demands are provided for by domestic savings.
 We have characterized an alternative option for capital income and savings where a portion of the capital stock and investment demands are owned or proved for internationally.

-# Running the household subroutine
+## Running the Household Subroutine

 Before running the household build, the user must first verify that the core WiNDC database has been constructed or downloaded and is located in the `core` subdirectory.
 Verify that all data sources have been downloaded to the local WiNDC distribution, specifically adding household files in the `data` directory.
 Navigate to the household subdirectory, which contains all GAMS code needed to generate the WiNDC household datasets for the years 2000 to 2021 (for the CPS-based build).
 Note that the distribution contains a restricted set of years for an SOI-based build, which is included purely as a sensitivity to the initial data source information.